Ap0c/video-server/README.md

 # Test

+Testing is handled by the Nose test framework.
 To run the tests:

 ```
-python3 -m unittest -v
+nosetests
 ```

+This will provide a printout in the shell and also produce a coverage report, accessible at `cover/index.html`.

 # Manual Install